nf-core/website/sites/docs/src/content/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines.md

 - Authors/Reviewers should merge after one positive review and with no obvious open questions.
   - Exception: merges to master for releases requires **two** reviews.
   - Exception: pseudo PR reviews for a first release needs **at least one review from core or maintainer team**.
-  - If it's there is a major change in any type of PR (from modules to pipelines) then it's ok to request a second review - either the author or reviewer can do this.
+  - If there is a major change in any type of PR (from modules to pipelines) then it's ok to request a second review - either the author or reviewer can do this.
   - PRs that have approving reviews but remaining open questions can be merged by the author after addressing the questions to a common-sense level of satisfaction.
   - If the reviewer feels uneasy about this then they shouldn't leave an approval, but rather a request-changes.
   - **request changes** reviews can be [dismissed](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/dismissing-a-pull-request-review) by the PR author if considered out of date and resolved.